3 Surprising Ways to GROW Your Church

 Then a final question arose, which I believe was asked by the Holy Spirit.

-Why is that our focus?
-Grab ahold of this Bible revelation, and you’ll know that Jesus came to save lost sinners.
+Why?
+Because Jesus came to save lost sinners.
 The New Testament makes this abundantly clear (click the link).

 1. We will grow better by acting bigger.